MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-sql-database-dataflow.md

 ---
 title: Azure SQL database connector for dataflows
-description: This article details how to use the Azure SQL database connector for [!INCLUDE [product-name](../includes/product-name.md)] Data Factory in dataflows.
+description: This article details how to use the Azure SQL database connector for Data Factory in Microsoft Fabric in dataflows.
 author: DougKlopfenstein
 ms.author: dougklo
 ms.topic: how-to